PDmatrix/dmatrix.dev/content/blog/advent-of-code-year-2015-day-5.md

 - It contains at least one letter that appears twice in a row, like xx, abcdde (dd), or aabbccdd (aa, bb, cc, or dd).
 - It does not contain the strings ab, cd, pq, or xy, even if they are part of one of the other requirements.

-The most easy way to solve this part is to use regular expressions.
+The easiest way to solve this part is to use regular expressions.

 ```csharp
 public string Part1(IEnumerable<string> input)